 Even if it’s your first time doing so, this guide will help you create a service blueprint.
 A service blueprint is a living document.
 It will grow and change as you gather information from different teams and/or as the service itself grows and changes.

-A service blueprint can help you:
+This toolkit can help you:

 - Align interdepartmental teams by establishing a shared understanding of the service.

 - Discover critical moments, inefficiencies, and pain points.

 - Identify opportunities for improvement, for both end users and the people who provide the service.